 Welcome to the Heritage Garden Journal

 Why replace your lawn with native Louisiana plants?
 Traditional lawns are costly to maintain, non-regenerative, and ecologically barren.
-Native Louisiana prairie plants — including native grasses, coneflowers, wild indigo, black-eyed Susans, and dozens of bayou-edge species — require less water, support pollinators, and restore the natural heritage of the land.
+Native Louisiana prairie plants — including native grasses, coneflowers, black-eyed Susans, blazing star, and dozens of bayou-edge species — require less water, support pollinators, and restore the natural heritage of the land.
+Browse our Native Louisiana Food Forest collection for edible and ecological natives.

 Laissez les bons temps rouler — let the good land grow.